segunak/SegunAkinyemi.com/docs/_posts/2025-03-31-ai-in-tech-careers.md

 AI tools are powerful, but only if you know how to use them.
 Having a solid technical foundation makes you a better AI user.
 A better pilot, to its copilot.

-When I use tools like GitHub Copilot, I'm not blindly accepting output (although..[I could](https://en.wikipedia.org/wiki/Vibe_coding)).
+When I use tools like GitHub Copilot, I'm not blindly accepting output (although...[I could 🕺🏾](https://en.wikipedia.org/wiki/Vibe_coding)).
 I'm steering, validating, and making decisions neither I nor my employer wants AI making alone.
 Architecture, trade-offs, budget constraints, ethical implications, etc. You don't need to explain everything to AI; you need to know what needs building and guide it accordingly.

 Learning programming fundamentals, [design patterns](https://refactoring.guru/design-patterns), and [system architecture](https://github.com/donnemartin/system-design-primer) has helped me: